otto-de/lein-files-hash/README.md

 ```
   :files-hash [{:properties-file "resources/versions.properties"
                 :property-key "graph-hash"
+                :deps  ["org.some.dependency/dependency"
+                        "org.some.other.dependency/other-dependency"]
                 :paths ["src/de/otto/package1"
                         "src/de/otto/package2"]}]
 ```

-This will then on invocation create a SHA-256 Merkle hash tree of all files and their names under the given paths and save the resulting hash under the given key in the given properties file.
+This will then on invocation create a SHA-256 Merkle hash tree of all files (using filenames under the given paths) and dependencies (using dependency names and the corresponding version).
+The resulting hash is stored under the given key in the given properties file.
 As the format hints, you can have multiple such configurations.
 You can also refer to single file names in the paths vector.